-- 5.11 There are a number of other local and national policies, strategies, responsibilities, and guidance documents which have been taken into account in drafting this Policy. - 5.12 This Policy will also be integrated with local crime prevention, planning, transport, tourism, equality and cultural strategies, and any other plans introduced for the management of the borough and night-time economy.
-The Authority will work in partnership with the agencies referred to in paragraph 5.8 above and through joint working and cross reporting the Authority will ensure that this Policy integrates with the policies of its partner agencies. - 5.13 The Authority has given due regard to the content of the Government's National Alcohol Strategy when preparing this Statement.
-The Authority will have regard to the North Tyneside Alcohol Strategy which refers to alcohol-related crime and disorder, drug-related crime and disorder and any other relevant issues. - 5.14 The Authority will fulfil its obligations under Section 17 of the Crime and Disorder Act 1998 when carrying out licensing functions under the Licensing Act 2003 and will do all it can to reasonably prevent crime and disorder and the misuse of alcohol and drugs in the Borough of North Tyneside. - 5.15 The Policy reflects the aims of Our North Tyneside Plan and in particular Our People, Our places, Our Economy and Our Partners - 5.16 The Authority in exercising its licensing functions recognises the need to protect children and other vulnerable persons from being harmed or exploited by licensing activities which includes the need to protect children from sexual exploitation. - 5.17 Protecting children from harm is one of the most important things Local Authorities do.
-However Local Authorities cannot stamp out child sexual exploitation without the help of the wider community.
-Raising awareness of this type of abuse is essential to preventing it and stopping it as early as possible when it does happen.
+- 6.10 There are a number of other local and national policies, strategies, responsibilities, and guidance documents which have been taken into account in drafting this Policy. - 6.11 This Policy will also be integrated with local crime prevention, planning, transport, tourism, equality and cultural strategies, and any other plans introduced for the management of the borough and night-time economy.
+The Authority will work in partnership with the agencies referred to in paragraph 6.7 above and through joint working and cross reporting the Authority will ensure that this Policy integrates with the policies of its partner agencies. - 6.12 The Authority has given due regard to the content of the Government's National Alcohol Strategy and National Drug Strategy when preparing this Statement.
+The Authority will have regard to the upcoming North Tyneside Alcohol Strategy and North Tyneside Drug Strategy which refer to alcohol-related crime and disorder, drug-related crime and disorder and other relevant issues. - 6.13 The Authority will fulfil its obligations under Section 17 of the Crime and Disorder Act 1998 when carrying out licensing functions under the Licensing Act 2003 and will do all it can to reasonably prevent crime and disorder and the misuse of alcohol and drugs in the Borough of North Tyneside. - 6.14 The Policy reflects the aims of Our North Tyneside Plan and in particular Our People, Our places, Our Economy, and Our Partners - 6.15 North Tyneside's Health and Wellbeing Board's strategy 'Equally Well: A healthier, fairer future for North Tyneside' has also been considered when preparing this Statement.
+This takes a life course approach to improving the health and wellbeing of our population and tackling health inequalities.